 Rocky Top Wine Trail

-Comprised of five wineries, the trail offers 75 unique wines to tickle your tastebuds along the trail.
-Indulge in some fine wine with your significant other amidst the stunning Smoky Mountains, and collect some souvenirs along the way.
-Whether you’re a connoisseur or simply enjoy a glass every now and then, the Rocky Top Wine Trail is a fantastic experience.
+Comprising five wineries, the Rocky Top Wine Trail offers 75 unique wines to tickle your tastebuds along the trail.
+Indulge in some fine wine with your significant other amidst the stunning Smoky Mountains and collect some souvenirs along the way.
+Whether you’re a connoisseur or simply enjoy a glass every now and then, the Trail is a fantastic experience.

 Snuggle up close on a chairlift for a scenic view of Gatlinburg and the Smoky Mountains as you ascend Crockett Mountain.
 At the top of the mountain, you can explore the SkyDeck and SkyBridge, both of which provide panoramic views of your surroundings from high in the sky.
 The SkyBridge even has glass panels in the middle so you can really see how high you are!